nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 ### Export Mailing List Command
-1. Export list with default attributes
+1. Export unfiltered contact list
     1. Prerequisites: List all contacts using the `list` command.
-Multiple contacts in the list.

     1. Test case: `mailingList`<br>
-       Expected: Generate CSV file with name phone and email of all contacts displayed in the list.
+       Expected: Generate CSV file with name, phone and email of all contacts displayed in the list.

     1. Test case: `mailingList b/ a/`<br>
-       Expected: Generate CSV file with name, phone, email, birthday and address of all contacts displayed in the list.
+       Expected: Generate CSV file with name, birthday and address of all contacts displayed in the list.

     1. Test case: `mailingList k/`<br>
        Expected: No changes made.
 Error details shown in the status message.

 ### Saving data

 1. Dealing with missing/corrupted data files